f5devcentral/f5-velos-training/docs/velos_high_availability.rst

 VELOS BX520 Blade
 -----------------

 Each VELOS BX520 blade has two physical ports, that currently support the following options for connectivity: port 1.0 - 100Gb, port 2.0 - 400Gb.
+F5OS-C 1.8.1 will add support for 4 x 100Gb options for both ports.
 The number of blades installed may dictate which approach makes the most sense, as the number of ports available, and the performance required, may dictate some topology decisions.

 .. image:: images/velos_high_availability/image12-bx520.png
   :align: center